Medically reviewed by

 - Stage 1: Short changeover period from wakefulness to sleep, consisting of light sleep, slow eye movements, heartbeat and breathing, and relaxed muscle.

-- Stage 2: The period of sleep before entering a deeper sleep, consisting of slow heartbeat and breathing, more relaxed muscles, dropping body temperatures, eye movements stop, reduced brain wave activity with occasional jolting.
+- Stage 2: The period of sleep before entering a deeper sleep, consisting of slow heartbeat and breathing, more relaxed muscles, dropping body temperatures, eye movements stopping, and reduced brain wave activity with occasional jolting.

 REM sleep occurs about an hour and a half after falling asleep.
 As you approach wakefulness, your eyes move rapidly in a side-to-side motion, your breathing becomes fast and irregular, your heart rate and blood pressure increase, and you experience mixed brainwave activity.